-8 While major central banks emphasize that seigniorage revenues are not a determinant of their policies, they may be a factor for smaller countries.
+10 Such a flight could also have an impact on seigniorage revenues.
+While major central banks emphasize that seigniorage revenues are not a determinant of their policies, they may be a factor for smaller countries (Kahn et al. 2022).
 Furthermore, in many countries, a portion of central bank profits are remitted to the government and continued profitability is a factor in ensuring central bank independence.